Hiking the Kuilau Ridge Trail on Kauaʻi

 Kuilau Ridge should continue through the grass in the photo above and around a switchback to the view in the photo below.

-This section is also some of the last views on the trail before reaching the Kuilau-Moalepe bridge.
+That being said, this section is also some of the last views on the Kuilau Ridge Trail before reaching the Kuilau-Moalepe Bridge.

 Kuilau Ridge Trail